2756 Correspondence Between the USPTO and the Regulatory Agency [R-10.2019]

 It is the Director’s responsibility to decide whether an applicant has satisfied the requirements of the statute and whether the patent qualifies for patent term extension.
 The regulatory agency possesses expertise and records regarding some of the statutory requirements and has certain direct responsibilities under 35 U.S.C.
 156 for determining the length of the regulatory review period.
 Consequently, to facilitate eligibility decisions and permit the regulatory agency and the Office to carry out their responsibilities under 35 U.S.C.
 156, both the Food and Drug Administration and the Department of Agriculture have entered into an "agreement" of cooperation with the Office.
 Memorandum of Understanding Between the Patent and Trademark Office and the Food and Drug Administration, 52 FR 17830 (May 12, 1987); Memorandum of Understanding Between the Patent and Trademark Office and the Animal and Plant Health Inspection Service, 54 FR 26399 (June 23, 1989); 1104 OG 18 (July 11, 1989).
 The agreements establish the procedures whereby the regulatory agency assists the Office in determining a patent’s eligibility for patent term extension under 35 U.S.C.
 156. It also establishes procedures for exchanging information between the regulatory agency and the Office regarding regulatory review period determinations, due diligence petitions and informal regulatory agency hearings under the law.
 The patent term extension applicant receives a copy of all correspondence between the Office and the regulatory agency.

-The Animal and Health Inspection Service of the Department of Agriculture is responsible for assisting the Office in determining the eligibility of patent claiming a veterinary biological product that has been subject to the Virus-Serum-Toxin Act (21 U.S.C.
+The Animal and Plant Health Inspection Service of the United States Department of Agriculture is responsible for assisting the Office in determining the eligibility of patent for term extension which claims a veterinary biological product that has been subject to review under the Virus-Serum-Toxin Act (21 U.S.C.
 151-59) and for determining the regulatory review period of the veterinary biological product.
-The Secretary of Health and Human Services of the Food and Drug Administration is responsible for assisting the Office in determining the eligibility of patents claiming any other product for which regulatory review gives rise to eligibility for patent term extension.
+The Secretary of Health and Human Services of the Food and Drug Administration is responsible for assisting the Office in determining the eligibility of patents for patent term extension which claims any other product for which regulatory review is required and for determining the regulatory review period for such products.
 21 CFR 60.10.

 I. INFORMATION REGARDING ELIGIBILITY FOR EXTENSION